lfe/lfe.github.io/index.markdown

 layout: home
 ---

-# Nothing Quite Compares
+### Nothing Quite Compares

-To the taste of Erlang, aged in the oaken barrels of Lisp, served at a temperature of perfect hotness:
+To the taste of Erlang, aged in the oaken barrels of Lisp, served at a temperature of perfect hotness.

+Welcome to LFE -- Lisp Flavoured Erlang -- a Lisp syntax front-end to the Erlang compiler.
+LFE is a Lisp-2, like Common Lisp.
+LFE comes with a REPL (shell) for use with interactive coding.
+Also, note that code produced with LFE is compatible with normal Erlang code.

+### Features

+TBD

+### Shiny!
+For those that can't wait, here's an example client/server in action:
 {% highlight cl %}
 (defmodule ping_pong
   (export (start_link 0) (ping 0))